ayetpyae/DH110/assignment06/README.md

 ### Shape variations:
 <img width="485" alt="shapes" src="https://user-images.githubusercontent.com/91553011/140933374-0ccee7de-f5fc-4d7e-8571-0d433d2e1d76.png">
 I tested out the roundedness of the shapes, as well as their sizes.
+I liked the first one the best as I felt like it was the most balanced.
+The second one was too round, which I thought made it look a little casual and informal.
+The third one was just for fun.
+It is too "fun" for a state government website in my opinion.

 ### Color variations:
 <img width="396" alt="colors" src="https://user-images.githubusercontent.com/91553011/140935997-de2da31f-b8ce-4c2e-b58c-25e8c3b0e31e.png">
+I chose to do light and dark modes for the color variations.

 ### Layout:
 <img width="197" alt="layout" src="https://user-images.githubusercontent.com/91553011/140936026-1c62f1ad-64e7-4836-a2c5-6f223b465836.png">
+I read the guidelines provided by https://material.io/design/layout/responsive-layout-grid.html#columns-gutters-and-margins to determine how many columns and rows I should use, as well as what to set the margins and gutters as.

 ## Impression Test
 "Looks cohesive...Simple.
 It looks like there's a lot of blank space here (pointing at the area underneath search bar).
 But much better than the current one..."